Find the best VPN for torrenting!

 Here’s a retro stat for you: According to media piracy statistics from an MPA study conducted way back in 2004, the 16-24 age group had by far the highest rate of internet piracy.
 The study looked into every country’s piracy rates and found that more than 58% of pirates were in this age category.

 The numbers in the US were even higher; more than 71% of illegal downloaders were in the 16-24 age group in the mid-2000s.
-Now, 15 years later, piracy is much more mainstream.
+More than 15 years later, piracy is much more mainstream.
 These days anyone can be a pirate, regardless of age, gender, or location.

 How things have changed!
-More than half of pirates in 2004 were teenage boys or young men, but in 2018 that stereotype is no longer representative.
-According to these piracy stats, 43% of pirates in the UK are women and 36% percent are over the age of 35.
-It’s fair to say piracy is now so mainstream that basically anyone can get their hands on pirated content easily.
+More than half the pirates in 2004 were teenage boys or young men, but by 2018, that stereotype was no longer representative.
+According to these piracy stats, 43% of pirates in the UK are women, and 36% are over the age of 35.
+It’s fair to say piracy is now so mainstream that basically anyone can get their hands on pirated content.

 There are a number of factors influencing millennials’ pro-sharing attitude.
 Some of these include their immersion in technology and the lack of a deeper moral understanding of why is watching movies online illegal.

 Over the past couple of years, a new piracy market has emerged: books.
-In 2017, there were more 16.5 million book downloaders in the United States alone.
+In 2017, there were more than 16.5 million illegal book downloaders in the United States alone.

-Entertainment piracy statistics show that music and movie piracy has remained most popular among younger people, but when it comes to downloading books, the typical internet pirate falls into the 30-44 age bracket.
+Entertainment piracy statistics show that music and movie piracy has remained most popular among younger people.
+Still, when it comes to downloading books, the typical internet pirate falls into the 30-44 age bracket.

 While both genders regularly pirate music and TV shows, it seems men have a higher tendency to think of this behavior in a positive light.

-According to Chatterly, the statistics on media piracy show that companies will lose their long-term battle with pirates if they fail to adapt:
+According to Chatterley, the statistics on media piracy show that companies will lose their long-term battle with pirates if they fail to adapt:

-“It’s important that the content industries embrace the trends emerging from this data, not only in strategic content protection, but also in understanding the profile of the piracy ‘consumer’ for better business insight and monetizing these audiences,” – MUSO CEO Andy Chatterly.
+“It’s important that the content industries embrace the trends emerging from this data, not only in strategic content protection, but also in understanding the profile of the piracy ‘consumer’ for better business insight and monetizing these audiences,” said MUSO CEO Andy Chatterley.

 How common is online piracy?